 Constantly checking your phone for the latest notification can overwhelm you, according to Kristine Carlson, co-author of the book “Don’t Sweat the Small Stuff," which she wrote with her late husband Richard Carlson.

-“We are so tied to our technology,” she said.
+“We are so tied to our technology,” she says.
 “Email, text message, checking your Instagram — all of that, it’s very addictive.”

-Instead, she advised, “really unplug from your email or phone” and take what Carlson refers to as a “golden pause.”
+Instead, she advises, “really unplug from your email or phone” and take what Carlson refers to as a “golden pause.”